zkhodzhaev/Analysing_data_From_MonBox_v1p0/README.md

-# Reading data from MonBox v1.0 and analysing data:
+# Reading data/ classification of data from MonBox v1.0 and analysing data:
 Report for Routers/ Sensors data and its classification done do far

 The data we obtained before are: